numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

    .. c:member:: npy_uint64 flags

           Flags can be set to indicate to NumPy that this data type has optional behavior.
-See <TODO TODO> for a listing of allowed flag values.
+See :ref:`dtype-flags` for a listing of allowed flag values.

    .. c:member:: void* dt_slots